 It’s 2017, and now more than ever you need to create your own personal brand.
-Here are my top 6 social media platforms that I recommend using ASAP from my “Personal Brand + Marketing Tips Guide” that will be available by January.
+Here are my top 6 social media platforms that I recommend using ASAP from my “Personal Branding + Marketing Tips Guide” that will be available soon.

 Why should you build your personal brand you ask?
 Grow your personal brand so that you can build trust, control your own destiny, career, and become an industry influencer / leader.

 “There are seven billion people in the world today, and in 2010 23% percent of them were online.
 By 2020 there will be almost eight (7.8) billion people in the world, and 68% of them will be online.” — Marie Forleo

 Like most people, you’re probably thinking, “What?
 All of it?
 Do you know how many social media platforms there are these days?”